awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-signed-url.rst

 multiple restricted files, such as all of the files for a video in HLS format or all of the files in the subscribers' area of a website.
-For more information on why you might want to use signed cookies instead of signed URLs (or vice versa), see `Choosing Between Signed URLs and Signed Cookies <http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-choosing-signed-urls-cookies.html>`_ in the |cf-dg|.
+For more information on why you might want to use signed cookies instead of signed URLs (or vice versa), see `:CF-dg:`Choosing Between Signed URLs and Signed Cookies <private-content-choosing-signed-urls-cookies>` in the |cf-dg|.

 .. note: